Rock Xtreme 840SLI

 CommentNVIDIA GeForce GTX 280M SLI:

 Two GeForce GTX 280M graphics cards in SLI combination.
 The performance is about 0-40% faster than a single GTX 280M, depending on the application.
-Due to the SLI setup, users may experience micro stuttering, especially in the 30fps range.With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Due to the SLI setup, users may experience micro stuttering, especially in the 30fps range.Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core 2 Extreme: The fastest Core 2 Duo variants of Intel are called Core 2 Extreme.
 Technically, these processors are based on a Merom/Penryn (X9000) core like all other Core 2 Duo processors, too.